events events

 This 12-week craft intensive online workshop is premised on the belief that historians of vast early America are writers, too.
 We are drawn as much to character, narrative, and storytelling technique as we are to evidence and argumentation.
 Yet we are often underserved by writing workshops that privilege fiction, memoir, popular/modern history, and journalism.
 The Historian’s Writerly Craft will balance our particular disciplinary priorities and challenges with our commitment to artistic development.

-During Summer 2026 we will convene a group of six dedicated historian-writers in a community that will meet on a bi-weekly, virtual basis (for 3-hour blocks between June and August).
-We will select the specific meeting times and dates in conversation with the participants.
-The sessions will be led by Dr. Tamara J. Walker (Barnard College) and Scott Heerman (Omohundro Institute).
-Participants are expected to attend all sessions.
+During Summer 2026, these dedicated historian-writers will meet on a bi-weekly, virtual basis (for 3-hour blocks between June and August).
+The sessions are led by Dr. Tamara J. Walker (Barnard College) and Scott Heerman (Omohundro Institute).
 Meetings will focus on a mix of shared readings, craft how-to’s paired with writing exercises, dedicated writing time, and communal sharing of excerpts and feedback.
 A sample breakdown follows:

 Session 1: Orientation, Goal Setting, and Craft How-To (Focus: Worldbuilding)